The Outer Limits (1963 TV series)

 The Outer Limits is an American television series that was broadcast on ABC from September 16, 1963, to January 16, 1965, at 7:30 PM Eastern Time on Mondays.
-It is often compared to The Twilight Zone, but with a greater emphasis on science fiction stories (rather than stories of fantasy or the supernatural).
+It is often compared to The Twilight Zone, but features a greater emphasis on science fiction (rather than stories of fantasy or the supernatural).
 It is an anthology of self-contained episodes, sometimes with plot twists at their ends.

 In 1997, the episode "The Zanti Misfits" was ranked #98 on TV Guide's 100 Greatest Episodes of All Time.

-It was revived in 1995, until its cancellation in 2002.
+It was revived in 1995, running for seven seasons.

-In April 2019, a new revival was stated to be in development at a premium cable network.
+In April 2019, a new revival was stated to be in development at a premium cable network, which never went into production.

 Overview

 Introduction

 Each show began with either a cold open or a preview clip, followed by a narration over visuals of an oscilloscope.
 Using an Orwellian theme of taking over your television, the earliest version of the narration was:

 A similar but shorter monologue caps each episode:

 Later episodes used one of two shortened versions of the introduction.
 The first few episodes began simply with the title screen followed by the narration and no cold open or preview clip.
 The Control Voice was performed by actor Vic Perrin.